 The Autry is located in Los Angeles's Griffith Park.

 Southwest Museum of the American Indian Collection

 The Southwest Museum of the American Indian, the oldest museum in Los Angeles, was founded by Charles Fletcher Lummis.
 Lummis was the first city editor for the Los Angeles Times.
 He was also a photographer, amateur anthropologist, and prolific historian of the Southwestern United States who helped popularize the idea of Los Angeles as a multicultural city.
-In 2003 the Southwest Museum merged with the Museum of the American West to become part of the Autry National Center of the American West.
+In 2003 the Southwest Museum merged with the Museum of the American West to become part of the Autry Museum of the American West.

 The Southwest Museum of the American Indian Collection includes a 238,000-piece collection of Native American art and artifacts that is one of the most significant and representative of its kind in the United States, second only to the Smithsonian Institution's National Museum of the American Indian.
 Composed of 14,000 baskets, 10,000 ceramic items, 6,300 textiles and weavings, and more than 1,100 pieces of jewelry, the Southwest Museum Collection represents Indigenous peoples from Alaska to South America, with an emphasis on cultures from California and the Southwestern United States.

 The history of Wells Fargo & Company is inseparable from the history of the American West.
 The stagecoach and galloping team of six horses—the symbol that is synonymous with Wells Fargo—recalls a time when the stagecoach was the dominant means of long-distance overland transportation and communication.